cs161-staff/course-site-template/README.md

 After installation, `cd` into the website repo and run `bundle exec jekyll serve` to build the website locally.
 The local website will automatically re-build every time you edit files.

+### Pushing updates

+> [!IMPORTANT]
-You should *always build locally* and check before pushing any changes.
+> You should *always build locally* and check before pushing any changes.
 Don't be that person who pushes broken code to production.

-### Pushing updates
+> [!IMPORTANT]
+> You should always [use pull requests](https://github.blog/developer-skills/github/beginners-guide-to-github-creating-a-pull-request/#creating-your-pull-request) for non-trivial updates.
+Don't push potentially-breaking changes directly to main.

 To update the website, just push to this repo, and the website will automatically build and update in around a minute.